-The UK government intends to phase out the sale of new petrol and diesel cars by the end of this decade, with some hybrid vehicles still allowed until 2035, resulting in electric vehicles paying car tax.
+UK EV owners to pay car tax from 2025 – The UK government intends to phase out the sale of new petrol and diesel cars by the end of this decade, with some hybrid vehicles still allowed until 2035, resulting in electric vehicles paying car tax.
 As announced by Chancellor Jeremy Hunt on Thursday, battery-powered vehicles will no longer be exempt from vehicle excise duty, or car tax, in April 2025.
 Due to the decision, one of the remaining tax advantages associated with owning a zero-emission vehicle has been removed because zero-emission cars are still more expensive than traditional combustion engine vehicles.

-Car tax from 2025
+Car Tax from 2025

 It was decided earlier this year to discontinue the plug-in car grant, which initially offered motorists up to £5,000 in savings on purchasing a new electric vehicle.
 However, a wide range of tax benefits will remain available for electric vehicles under company car schemes.
 At the same time, drivers can also avoid paying fuel duty, a tax on motor vehicles.